 Position: Member with Urban Design Experience

-Leigh is a Tasmanian Architect with over 35 years professional experience as an architectural and urban design practitioner, within and beyond Australia.
+Leigh is a Tasmanian Architect with over 35 years professional experience as an architectural and urban design practitioner.
+He provides design and consultancy services to private clients and all levels of government, within architecture and associated design disciplines, particularly urban design.
+He is the recipient of numerous professional design awards across these disciplines.